 What does acupuncture feel like?

 The word ‘needle’ sets off alarm bells, which is why so many of us never experience the wonder of acupuncture.
 But don’t worry!
 When administered properly by an experienced acupuncturist, acupuncture doesn’t hurt.
 It’s not like having blood drawn!
-In fact, many people (including myself!) feel sleepy as they descend into a state of deep relaxation during treatment.
+Many people (including myself!) feel sleepy as they descend into a state of deep relaxation during treatment.
 It was pure bliss for me!

 As Conan said, “It amazed me when I first started treating people.
 You put needles in their body and they’re worried about it being painful, but people fall asleep.
 They snore in the rooms, they’re that relaxed.”